Nack-thanaphon/nack-thanaphon/README.md

 ## Projects

+- **Living Next**
+  Application transformation from PHP to Next.js and microservices architecture, designed to provide robust end-user support.
+The platform is tailored to handle high-value clients,
+  accommodating over 200,000 users daily.

 - **CCDC Data Center**
   Developed an internal system for the Department of Consular Affairs to handle data cleansing, export reports, and manage bans using CakePHP, Laravel, Express.js, PostgreSQL, and Ubuntu.